ElephtAI/Learning-Notes/Paper_sum.md

         - traditional **offline setting** -> <u>ignores many important properties (e.g. **assotativity**) of real network influence patterns</u>
         - [*In practive it is very difficult to exhaustively specify the features for influence modeling on every edge*]
         - previous works donnot explicitly separate influence and susceptibility of nodes ==> causes seriously degraded estimation of **influence propagation**
+        - **[Online influence maximization with bandit]**:
+            - Traditional works assums: `knows the per-edge activation probability`, `the probability can be specified from past propagation data`
+            - most existing badit-based OIM: `the learner estimates the activation probabilities on all edges independently` ==> <u>cannot capture how tht influence between nodes is ofrmed and ignores the underlying structure behind the activation probabilities of edges</u>
+            - In each round of OIM, the learner needs to choose seeds to:
+                1. <u>maximize influence spread</u> (**exploitation**)
+                2. <u>improve its knowledge of the activation probabilities via feedback</u> (**exploration**)
     - <u>**Use cases**</u>:
         - marketer tries to select a set of customers with great influence for a new product promotion
+        - datasets: `NetHEPT` and `Flickr`
     - <u>**Further directions**</u>:
+        - incorporate more sophisticated inference mehtods based on the factor models to learn from **[node-level feedback is more prevalent instead of edge-level feedback (we assumed)]**

 ---